Otto’s XXL-Burger with Coleslaw

 Sun’s out, buns out!
 Otto’s XXL-Burger has everything a burger is supposed to have.
-Thick beef patties are cuddling with melted cheddar and some crispy bacon.
-Prove your architectural skills by building up this giant tower of deliciousness.
+Thick beef patties cuddle gooey, melted cheddar and crispy bacon.
+Prove your architectural skills by stacking up this giant tower of deliciousness.
 Otto’s creamy homemade coleslaw completes the indulgence.

 - Ketchup or mayonnaise